jenlampton/simplenews/README.md

 ------------

  * For large mailing lists, cron is required.
- * HTML-format newsletters and/or newsletters with file attachments require the mime mail or HMTL mail module.
+ * HTML-format newsletters and/or newsletters with file attachments require the mime mail or HTML mail module.
  * When sending newsletters on regular cron (cron.php), it is important that the base url (settings.php, variable $base_url) is set correctly or links inside the newsletter will not work.
  * Additionally when using Drush to start cron, it is important to use the argument --uri=http://www.example.com